 3. Finally, take a look at this page to find out how to order the films and have them shipped to your local Family History Center.
 You can track your film order online, and FamilySearch will let you know when your film has been delivered to your location.

-4. You may want to contact your local Family History Center to verify days and hours of operation and find out how much they charge for copies from microfilm.
+4. Contact your local Family History Center to verify days and hours of operation and find out how much they charge for copies from microfilm before heading out.

 Have you used a FamilySearch Center in your area?
 Tell us about it!